A Complete Guide to Invoice Factoring

 Myth 3: Factoring Companies Are Collections Agencies

 Factoring companies provide you with payment for what you are owed and assist with collections, but they offer much more than just collection services.
 Factoring clients can also access valuable services such as invoice preparation and processing, payroll management for staffing agencies, and fuel cards with discounts for trucking companies.
 It is also important to note that, unlike a collections agency, factoring companies do not chase delinquent accounts.
 While they will attempt to collect past-due invoices from your customers, their entire service revolves around obtaining payments from your creditworthy clients.
-If you have delinquent clients with invoices that are more than 90 days overdue, it is likely that those invoices will not be approved for factoring.
+If you have delinquent clients with invoices that are more than 90 days overdue, those invoices will likely not be approved for factoring.

-Myth 4: Using a Factoring Service will Damage Your Customer Relationships
+Myth 4: Using a Factoring Service Will Damage Your Customer Relationships

 Understanding the Factoring Agreement

-When you use invoice factoring, you will be required to sign a factoring agreement – a legally binding contract between your business and the factor that outlines the terms and conditions of the factoring arrangement.
+When you use invoice factoring, you will be required to sign a factoring agreement – a legally binding contract between your business and the factor – that outlines the terms and conditions of the factoring arrangement.
 This includes the volume of invoices to be factored, the advance rate, factoring fees, payment terms, and more.
 It is very important to read through the agreement thoroughly and ensure you understand it completely before you sign.

 Common Terms and Fees in a Factoring Agreement